 - Malvika Padin

-HMT is the moniker of Noel Fanaeian, a Canadian composer of Persian-Filipino descent.
+hundredmillionthousand is the moniker of Noel Fanaeian, a Canadian composer of Iranian-Filipino descent.
 He is known for highly compositional experimental electronic and neoclassical--hybridizing sound design with voice, cello, and concert bass.
 At any moment, his sound can be dark and suspenseful; ethereal and emotional; or playful and danceable.
 However, even with such wide breadth, his music retains a strong stylistic unity.
 In recent years, Fanaeian has studied under Laurel Halo, supported Loscil, and toured North America and Europe.
 His aesthetic combines sound installation, film composition, and contemporary dance score.